bodinsamuel/altheia/docs/api.md

 ### `options(params: object)`

-> By default, alt.heia disallow **unknown** keys in the schema and does not require what you defined as mandatory.
+> By default, Altheia disallow **unknown** keys in the schema and does not require what you defined as mandatory.
 You can change these values to be more or less strict.

 ```javascript
 alt({